Shogi: History

 Around the 13th century the game of dai shogi developed, created by increasing the number of pieces in Heian shogi, as was sho shogi, which added the rook, bishop, and drunken elephant from dai shogi to Heian shogi.
 The drunken elephant steps one square in any direction except directly backward, and promotes to the prince, which acts as a second king and must also be captured along with the original king for the other player to win.
 Around the 15th century, the rules of dai shogi were simplified, creating the game of chu shogi.
 Chu shogi, like its parent dai shogi, contains many distinct pieces, such as the queen (identical with Western chess) and the lion (which moves like a king, but twice per turn, potentially being able to capture twice, among other idiosyncrasies).
 The popularity of dai shogi soon waned in favour of chu shogi, until it stopped being played commonly.
 Chu shogi rivalled sho shogi in popularity until the introduction of drops in the latter, upon which standard shogi became ascendant, although chu shogi was still commonly played until about World War II, especially in Kyoto.

 It is thought that the rules of standard shogi were fixed in the 16th century, when the drunken elephant was removed from the set of pieces present in sho shogi.
 There is no clear record of when drops were introduced, however.

-In the Edo period, shogi variants were greatly expanded: tenjiku shogi, dai dai shogi, maka dai dai shogi, tai shogi, and taikyoku shogi were all invented.
-It is thought that these were played to only a very limited extent, however.
-Both standard shogi and Go were promoted by the Tokugawa shogunate.
-In 1612, the shogunate passed a law giving endowments to top shogi players (Meijin (名人)).
-During the reign of the eighth shōgun, Tokugawa Yoshimune, castle shogi tournaments were held once a year on the 17th day of Kannazuki, corresponding to November 17, which is Shogi Day on the modern calendar.
+In the Edo period, many large shogi variants were invented, including tenjiku shogi, dai dai shogi, maka dai dai shogi, tai shogi, and taikyoku shogi.
+However, it is thought that these were played to only a very limited extent.
+Both standard shogi and go were promoted by the Tokugawa shogunate which granted stipends to masters such as Ōhashi Sōkei and Hon’inbō Sansa, making shogi and go officially recognized arts.
+Successors of the masters assumed the titles Shogidokoro and Godokoro.
+During the Edo period, the shogi iemoto system was adopted, and the three main shogi houses were the Ōhashi house, its branch family, and the Itō house.
+Although these houses used hereditary succession, high playing strength was required to maintain authority, and strong disciples were often adopted to inherit the house.
+During the reign of the eighth shōgun, Tokugawa Yoshimune, castle shogi tournaments were held once a year on the 17th day of Kannazuki, corresponding to November 17, which is known as "Shogi Day" in Japan.
+Famous players from the mid-Edo period include Itō Kanju (author of Shōgi Zukō), Ōhashi Sōei and the "Kisei" Amano Sōho.

+The 1938 Meijin Resignation Ceremony where Kinjirō Sekine formally resigned his position as hereditary meijin, making way for the first tournament-determined Meijin, Yoshio Kimura (middle).